UN-ICC/Thinkathon-2024/README.md

 **Context**

-In today’s digital world, technology has brought a series of positive impacts on diplomacy and introduced new topics on diplomatic agendas.
-Information moves faster, interaction benefits from new ways of working and new communication channels, data allow stronger decision-making and virtual negotiations have become part of the diplomatic toolbox, especially in emergencies.
-As social and economic life is increasingly digitalized, Digital Diplomacy tools and capabilities must be strategically enhanced, prioritized, and matured to help international subjects, especially the States, pursue foreign policy goals, foster multilateralism, and achieve Sustainable Development Goals (SDGs).
-In this context, Digital Public Goods (DPG) and Digital Public Infrastructure (DPI) are vital to harnessing the power of data and digital technology.
+As social and economic life becomes increasingly digitalized, it is critical that Digital Diplomacy tools and capabilities are strategically enhanced, prioritized, and matured.
+This will assist both international organizations and Member States in pursuing their policy goals, fostering multilateralism, and collaborating effectively to achieve the 2030 Development Agenda, including the Sustainable Development Goals (SDGs).

+**Prompt**

-How can UNICC facilitate Digital Diplomacy using digital tools and techniques for diplomatic activity (e.g., diplomatic conferences, negotiations, foreign missions, informed decision-making) while maturing its capabilities to support increased virtual and hybrid engagements?
-How can digital technology contribute to the multilateral agenda and build stronger resilience to continue international and regional communication and cooperation uninterrupted?
+Ideate a digital solution that can facilitate Digital Diplomacy.
+For example, technology can support diplomatic conferences, negotiations, decision-making, consular services or collaboration between multiple stakeholders inside and outside the diplomatic community, as well as by supporting both virtual and hybrid engagements.
+Consider mobile technologies, AI-powered tools, technical interfaces, process automation or any other digital technology that can fit this purpose.
+Reflect on how digital technology can advance the multilateral agenda and bolster resilience, ensuring seamless international and regional communication and cooperation.
-As a UN system organization, UNICC has the advantage of providing infrastructures, such as the UN private cloud, compliant with UN jurisdiction granting clients’ data all the UN immunities and privileges.

-**Challenges**

-1. Obstacles presented by state Security and censorship, media regulations, trust and credibility in digital environments, organizational culture,  personnel and linguistic challenges.
-2. Although technology created opportunities for greater inclusion during recent emergencies, allowing more diverse actors to participate in international engagements, internet access is still uneven worldwide.
+Since UNICC is one of the main contributors to the digitalization of the UN system, think about how to incorporate the Organization’s assets and work into your solution.

+**Constraints**

+- Trust and credibility in digital environments.
+- Linguistic challenges.
+- Uneven access to the internet worldwide.
-3. Existing services and platforms are not uniform across different UN agencies or Member States and have technical or process gaps that must be resolved to fit the modern hybrid world.
+- A variety of platforms across different UN agencies or Member States.
-4. Risks and interdependencies must be actively managed, also by leveraging UNICC’s unique assets.
+- Diplomatic rules and procedures.

 <br><br>